DrSYakovlev/ml-template-images/README.md

-# ml-template-tabular
+# ml-template-images

 ## Description
-This repo collects guidelines, recommendations and useful links and sources for a ML (supervised or unsupervised) student project using tabular data.
+This repo collects guidelines and useful links and sources for a ML student project using images as input data.
 The structure and content of the Jupyter notebooks represent a very high-level outline of a student ML project and should not be considered as an exact recipe.

 ## Setting up your workspace
 1. Register and create an account on [GitHub](https://github.com/). **Familiarise youself with this resource as it is going to be the main place for code storage and version control.**